valtimo-platform/valtimo-documentation/reference/feature-toggles.md

   available on the Process links admin page.
 If this module is not configured, use this toggle to disable the option on the Process links page.

-* **`enableHackathonCasesPage`**

-  The Valtimo product development team participated in a Hackathon and developed a special cases page for municipalities.
-  This feature toggle exists for demo purposes, and it is advised not to configure it, leaving the page disabled.

 * **`showUserNameInTopBar`**

   If enabled, the full name of the user currently logged in is shown in the top bar next to the user menu button.